Information for advisers only.

-Jane will be required to commute $700,000 plus related excess TBC earnings from her account based pension.
-She may choose to commute the amount to accumulation phase where earnings are taxed up to 15 per cent.
+Jane will be required to commute $700,000 plus any related excess TBC earnings from her account based pension.
+She may choose to commute the amount to accumulation phase where earnings are taxed at up to 15 per cent.

 To avoid excess TBC amounts, check whether the special value/s of the member’s capped defined benefit income stream/s exceed the TBC before recommending the commencement of an account-based income stream.